bigcommerce/checkout-sdk-js/docs/interfaces/paypalcommercepaymentinitializeoptions.md

 A set of options that are required to initialize the PayPal Commerce payment method for presenting its PayPal button.

+Please note that the minimum version of checkout-sdk is 1.100
 ```html
 <!-- This is where the PayPal button will be inserted -->
 <div id="container"></div>